zrozumiec/ToDoList-App/README.md

 ![](images/ToDo-List-Items.png)

-**The project architecture  requirements: **
+**Project Architecture  Requirements**

-- All the TODO List application data is stored in the database; (mandatory )
+- All the To Do List application data is stored in the database.
-- EF Core framework or other ORMs to save and read data from the database can be used;
+- The EF Core or other ORMs to save and read data from the database can be used.
-- Unit test project and  unit tests have to be created for the domain model ; (mandatory )
+- The unit test project and unit tests have to be created for the domain model. (mandatory )

 **Deployment requirements:**

-- commit and push your latest working version to the gitLab and demonstrate live application from your computer to your mentor (mandatory)
-- create a free user account at Microsoft Azure (optional)
-- deploy yor project to MS Azure cloud and provide URL to your mentor (optional)
+- Commit and push your latest working version to GitLab to present the application to your mentor in live mode by sharing your screen.
+Create a free user account at Microsoft Azure, deploy your project to the MS Azure Cloud, and provide a URL to your mentor (optional).

- **You may use this application as your portfolio project, so it is highly recommneded to deply it to Azure cloud **
+ **You may use this application as your portfolio project, so it is highly recommneded to deply it to Azure cloud**